Introduction to Astronomy

 This is a class of personal enrichment.
 It is not for those that need to fore fill a college science credit, but for people that only care about enhancing their knowledge of the cosmos.
 As with any course there will be assignments to complete and exams to be taken, but no grades or credits will be given.
 This is a great way for people to challenge and better themselves while self-quarantining this winter during the pandemic.

-Lectures will be held on Tuesdays & Thursdays from 6:00 pm – 7:40 pm (eastern time) between January 12th and March 30th on Zoom.
+Lectures will be held on Tuesdays & Thursdays from 6:00 pm – 7:40 pm (eastern time) between April 6th and June 17th on Zoom.
+Each lecture will be recorded and posted at a secret link on YouTube if you are unable to attend class during the scheduled time.